All Oregonians age 5 and older can get a COVID-19 vaccine now

 For more information on the ingredients in the COVID-19 Vaccines, go to our Frequently asked Question about ingredients above.

-There are many rumors that the COVID-19 vaccine was made with fetal tissue or for the purpose of controlling the population.
+There are many rumors that the COVID-19 vaccine was made with fetal tissue.

 The COVID-19 vaccines do not contain or uses fetal cells in production or development.
 However, so you have the full picture, both vaccines tested efficacy using fetal cells.
 The takeaway is that no fetal cells have ever touched or are part of the actual dose of vaccine you get.
 Notably, the Pope said the use of the vaccines does NOT condone abortion.